lamquocdat/BigData_Weather_Forecast/README.md

 pip install -r .\webapp\requirements.txt
 ```

-Then, in the `machine_learning/notebooks` directory, run the `Weather_producer.ipynb` file using Jupyter Notebook (it can also be run in Visual Studio Code).
+Then, in the `machine_learning/notebooks` directory, run the `Weather_producer.ipynb` file using Jupyter Notebook (or Visual Studio Code if you have installed the Jupyter extension).

 Adjust the file paths as needed.